Common nightingale: Cultural connotations

 The common nightingale is an important symbol for poets from a variety of ages, and has taken on a number of symbolic connotations.
-Homer evokes the nightingale in the Odyssey, suggesting the myth of Philomela and Procne (one of whom, depending on the myth's version, is turned into a nightingale).
-This myth is the focus of Sophocles' tragedy, Tereus, of which only fragments remain.
+Homer evokes Aëdon the nightingale in Odyssey who killed her son Itylus, suggesting the myth of Philomela and Procne (one of whom, depending on the myth's version, is turned into a nightingale).
+This myth is the focus of Sophocles's tragedy, Tereus, of which only fragments remain.
 Ovid, too, in his Metamorphoses, includes the most popular version of this myth, imitated and altered by later poets, including Chrétien de Troyes, Geoffrey Chaucer, John Gower, and George Gascoigne.
-T.S.
-Eliot's "The Waste Land" also evokes the common nightingale's song (and the myth of Philomela and Procne).
+T. S. Eliot's "The Waste Land" also evokes the common nightingale's song (and the myth of Philomela and Procne).
 Because of the violence associated with the myth, the nightingale's song was long interpreted as a lament.

 The common nightingale has also been used as a symbol of poets or their poetry.
 Poets chose the nightingale as a symbol because of its creative and seemingly spontaneous song.
 Aristophanes's The Birds and Callimachus both evoke the bird's song as a form of poetry.
-Virgil compares the mourning of Orpheus to the “lament of the nightingale”.
+Virgil compares the mourning of Orpheus to the "lament of the nightingale".

 In Sonnet 102 Shakespeare compares his love poetry to the song of the common nightingale (Philomel):

-"Our love was new, and then but in the spring,

-When I was wont to greet it with my lays;